f5devcentral/nap-dos-elk-dashboards/README.md

 - The `logstash` folder will be created in the working directory.
 - The `logstash/conf.d` folder is mapped to `/etc/logstash/conf.d` in the ELK container.

-3. Open a new terminal window and ssh into the container:
+3. Open a *new* terminal window and ssh into the Elasticsearch container:

 ```shell
 docker exec -it napdoselkdashboards_elasticsearch_1 /bin/bash